Discover essential QA testing techniques and strategies to enhance software quality! Master Quality Assurance and learn how we can help you.

 Example: Simulating thousands of users on an e-commerce site to measure response times.
 For instance, checking that the website loads within acceptable time limits during peak traffic.

-At Abstracta, we have developed our own methodology, as part of our software testing services, to secure the success of our performance tests.
-It involves three main stages: test definition (goals, context, environments, test data, scenarios, etc.), automation (with tools like JMeter, K6, or Gatling), test execution, and results analysis.
+At Abstracta, we have developed our own methodology to secure the success of our performance tests.
+It involves the following main stages: test definition (goals, context, environments, test data, scenarios, etc.), automation (with tools like JMeter, K6, or Gatling), test execution, and results analysis.

 Find out everything about continuous performance testing in this comprehensive guide.